Kurdistan

 Other (para)military forces and political parties that play a role in the Kurdish regions:

 • PKK = Kurdistan Workers’ Party - in Kurdish Partiya Karkerên Kurdistanê.
 The PKK is on the European Union’s list of designated groups which have been involved in terrorism, as well as being listed as a terrorist organization by Türkiye, the United States, and Australia.
+The People's Defence Forces - in Kurdish: Hêzên Parastina Gel, or HPG, is the military wing of the PKK.

 • PJAK = Free Life Party – in Kurdish Partiya Jiyana Azad a Kurdistanê, PKK’s Iranian offshoot.